Millwall, Tower Hamlets

 Great Eastern pier was the site of the Scott Russell shipyard, where the steamship Great Eastern was built and launched in 1857, subsequently laying the first Atlantic cable.

-In 1868 Millwall Docks opened to handle imports of timber and grain, and McDougalls flour works were established here.
-The Millwall Extension Railway came in 1872, on the route now taken by the DLR.
+Millwall docks opened in 1868.
+They handled imports of timber and grain, and McDougalls flour works was established here.
+The Millwall extension railway came in 1872, on the route now taken by the DLR.
 Millwall’s industrial growth brought shipbuilding, engineering and chemicals, and an oil works owned by local resident Alexander Duckham.

-After the First World War ‘homes for heroes’ were erected on the Chapel House estate (named after a nearby medieval chapel) in a partnership between Poplar council and Millwall Lead Works.
-In the 1950s and 60s council blocks and maisonettes provided housing for local people whose homes had been destroyed during the blitz.
+After the First World War ‘homes for heroes’ were erected on the Chapel House estate (named after a nearby medieval chapel) in a partnership between Poplar council and Millwall lead works.

-The population of the ward of Millwall – which takes in the whole western half of the isthmus, including the area around Canary Wharf – grew faster than anywhere else in London between 2001 and 2011, adding more than 10,000 new residents – a 79 per cent increase.
-This makes it London’s largest ward by some margin and the Boundary Commission has therefore recommended the creation of a new ward of West India, with the Millwall ward in future taking in the southern tip of the Isle of Dogs.
+The population of the ward of Millwall, which took in the whole western half of the peninsula, including the area around Canary Wharf, grew faster than anywhere else in London between 2001 and 2011, adding more than 10,000 new residents – a 79 per cent increase.
+This made it by far London’s largest ward and the Isle of Dogs has since been divided into three wards instead of two.

 Postal district: E14